NotRin7/Palladium/README.md

 1. Install the Walllet and start it

+2. the node takes a few minutes before connections show up (it has a integrated dnsseder)

+optional:
 3. on Windows go to %appdata%/Palladium / on Linux go to /home/"user"/.palladium

 4. create a file "palladium.conf"